Chart Color Schemes

 Palmerston - North has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Palmerston - North's population is approximately 4,770 as of November 2025.
-This figure represents an increase of 314 people, a 7.0% rise from the 2021 Census count of 4,456 inhabitants.
-The change is inferred from ABS estimates: 4,747 in June 2024 and an additional 10 validated new addresses since the Census date.
-This population results in a density ratio of 1,000 persons per square kilometer, similar to averages across locations assessed by AreaSearch.
-Over the past decade, Palmerston - North's growth rate has been resilient at 0.6% compound annual growth, surpassing state averages.
-Natural growth contributed approximately 58.3% of overall population gains during recent periods.
+Palmerston - North's population is around 4,770 as of November 2025.
+This reflects an increase of 314 people since the 2021 Census, which reported a population of 4,456.
+The change is inferred from the estimated resident population of 4,747 in June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,000 persons per square kilometer.
+Over the past decade, ending in 2021, Palmerston - North demonstrated resilient growth patterns with a compound annual growth rate of 0.6%, outpacing the state's average.
+Population growth was primarily driven by natural growth, contributing approximately 58.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch.
-By 2041, Palmerston - North is expected to expand by 583 persons, with an overall increase of 11.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Moving forward with demographic trends, a population increase just below the median of statistical areas analysed is expected.
+The area is projected to expand by 583 persons to reach 5,359 by 2041, reflecting an overall increase of 11.7% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population